Rent (musical): North American touring productions

 Successful United States national tours, the "Angel Tour" and the "Benny Tour", launched in the 1990s.
 Later, the non-Equity tour started its run.
 There was also a Canadian tour (often referred to as the "Collins Tour").

 The Angel tour began in November 1996 at the Shubert Theatre in Boston, where it ran for approximately six months.
 Anthony Rapp joined the cast for the Chicago run, and Daphne Rubin-Vega joined for the Los Angeles run.
 The tour finished in San Francisco in September 1999.
 Other members of the Angel cast included Carrie Hamilton, Amy Spanger, Luther Creek, Kristoffer Cusick, Lisa Simone, Queen Esther, and Tony Vincent.

 The Benny Tour began in July 1997 in San Diego, California, at the LaJolla Playhouse.
 Michael Grief, the original director of the Broadway show was also the artistic director of the LaJolla Playhouse and was instrumental in arranging for the Benny tour to begin in the smaller city of San Diego rather than Los Angeles, California.
 It originally featured Neil Patrick Harris as Mark Cohen in his first musical theatre role.
 The Benny tour generally played shorter stops and often-smaller markets than the Angel Tour did.
 Other cast members included Wilson Cruz and d'Monroe.

 Tours ran each season from 2005 to 2008.
 Cast members throughout the run included Aaron Tveit, Ava Gaudet, Declan Bennett, Rebecca Naomi Jones, Constantine Maroulis, Dan Rosenbaum, Heinz Winckler, Anwar Robinson, Christine Dwyer, Caissie Levy and Karen Olivo.
 In 2009, a national tour starring Adam Pascal and Anthony Rapp, reprising their original Broadway roles, launched in Cleveland, Ohio.
-Original Broadway Cast member Gwen Steward also appeared, alongside Michael McElroy as Collins, The tour ended on February 7, 2010, in Sacramento, California.
+Original Broadway Cast member Gwen Stewart also appeared, alongside Michael McElroy as Collins, The tour ended on February 7, 2010, in Sacramento, California.
 A 20th anniversary non-Equity touring production began in Bloomington, Indiana on September 12, 2016, and ran through March 1, 2020.
 A 25th anniversary non-Equity tour kicked off on September 30, 2021, at the Carson Center in Paducah, Kentucky.